frenck/spook/documentation/integrations/notify.md

 ### Unknown group members

 Every member of a notify group is the name of another notify action, so `phone` in the configuration means the `notify.phone` action.
-Spook inspects every notify group to find members Home Assistant does not have.
+Spook inspects every legacy YAML notify group to find members Home Assistant does not have.
 If Spook finds such a case, it will raise a repair issue, naming the group and the actions that are missing.

 The group keeps working, which is the problem.
-It still delivers to its remaining members and still reports success, so from the outside the notification went out.
-Worse than that: it fires all its members off as background tasks and waits on them without ever reading the results, so the missing action fails without a word in the log either.
-Whoever was behind that member simply stops being notified, and nothing anywhere says so.
+It fires its members off as background tasks and waits on them with `asyncio.wait`, which does not re-raise, so the group action reports success to whatever called it no matter how many members failed.
+From the outside, the notification went out.

+The failure is not lost entirely.
+Nobody reads the task result, so the event loop eventually reports it as a stray `Task exception was never retrieved`.
+That arrives whenever the task happens to be collected, names no group, and reads like a bug rather than something you configured, so it is a poor way to discover that one person stopped being notified.

 To resolve the raised issue, edit the `services:` list of that group in your configuration and remove or correct the entries.
 Spook will automatically remove the repair issue once the issue is fixed.